Drummer143/file-explorer-tauri/devInfo/dataAttributesInfo.md

 3. data-context-menu-additional-info-lowercased (contextMenuAdditionalInfoLowercased) - same as 2, but lowercased for validation on file rename

 html tag:
+1. data-path-to-copied-file (pathToCopiedFile) - path to copied file
-1. data-copied-file (copiedFile) - path to copied file/folder
+1. data-copied-file (copiedFilename) - name to copied file/folder
 2. data-clipboard-action (clipboardAction) - cutting or copying file
 3. data-copied-file-type (copiedFileType) - type of copied file